Risks & opportunities

 Risk appetite

-The third and final scale, risk appetite, is based on the former 2.
-It defines our willingness to run or take a risk.
-The lower the appetite, the better our risk management has to be arranged.
-On the other hand, we sometimes need a higher risk appetite to achieve our strategic goals.
+The third and final scale, risk appetite, defines our willingness to run or take a risk.
+The lower our appetite for a risk, the stricter our measures have to be to manage it.
+On the other hand, we sometimes need to adopt a higher risk appetite to achieve our strategic goals.

 2. Competition